jobovy/apogee/README.rst

 APOGEE data.
 So far, a linear or a quadratic fit for an arbitrary set of labels is supported by ``apogee.spec.cannon.linfit`` and ``apogee.spec.cannon.quadfit``, which returns the coefficients of the fit, the scatter, and possibly the residuals.
-However, using the coefficients to determine labels for a new spectrum is not supported currently.
+Using the coefficients to determine labels for a new spectrum is supported through ``apogee.spec.cannon.polylabels`` (although this implementation takes a shortcut to avoid the necessary non-linear optimization).

 Stacking spectra
 ^^^^^^^^^^^^^^^^^